Thalidomide and lenalidomide

 Only doctors and pharmacists who are registered in these program can prescribe and give these medicines to their patients.
 Both men and women who take these medicines must agree to follow strict rules to help prevent pregnant women and women who may become pregnant from having contact with these medicines.

-Women taking these medicines must agree use two different forms of effective birth control (like birth control pills) and take regular pregnancy tests.
+Women taking these medicines must agree use two different forms of effective birth control and take regular pregnancy tests.
 They also must agree not to get pregnant:

 - For at least 4 weeks before they start using the medicines

 - While taking the medicines and during any breaks in treatment

 - For at least 4 weeks after they stop using the medicines